shawnbanasick/kade/README.md

 #### I haven't certified the application with Microsoft, so it will give a warning on first start-up.
 &nbsp;&nbsp;&nbsp;1.
 Double click the downloaded file.

 &nbsp;&nbsp;&nbsp;2.
-In the Windows warning box, click "More info".
+In the Windows warning box, click the "More info" link in the text at the top of the warning box.
 <br/>
 <p align="center">
 <img src="https://github.com/shawnbanasick/kade/blob/master/gifs/winWarn.PNG" width="350" />